About Me

 Jugal Garg, Aniket Murhekar, John Qin

-Bhaskar Chaudhary*, Aniket Murhekar*, Zhuowen Yuan*, Bo Li, Ruta Mehta, Ariel Procaccia
+Bhaskar Chaudhury*, Aniket Murhekar*, Zhuowen Yuan*, Bo Li, Ruta Mehta, Ariel Procaccia

-International Joint Conference on Artificial Intelligence (IJCAI) (IJCAI 2024).
+International Joint Conference on Artificial Intelligence (IJCAI 2024).

 Jugal Garg, Aniket Murhekar, John Qin